GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 * $n$ specifies the index of the current time point, goes from $0$ to $N-1$
 * $k$ is a discrete set of $N$ frequencies, goes from $0$ Hertz up to $N-1$ Hertz

 The Inverse Fourier Transform allows us to project the frequency component weights $X$ back into the space or time domain as $x$ without any information loss.
-It uses a normalization factor of $\frac{1}{N}$ to make the matrix [unitary](https://en.wikipedia.org/wiki/Unitary_matrix) so that it can use its conjugate transpose instead of calculating a matrix inversion (this is faster).
+It uses a normalization factor of $\frac{1}{N}$ to make the matrix [unitary](https://en.wikipedia.org/wiki/Unitary_matrix).
+This lets the inverse FFT formula use the conjugate transpose instead of calculating a matrix inversion (this is faster).

 $$x_k = \frac{1}{N} \sum_{n=0}^{N-1} X_k * e^{-i2\pi kn/N}$$